dwp/govuk-casa/docs/guides/2-plan.md

 ## Route conditions

-You can attach conditions against routes to control how the user traverses through them.
-By default, there are conditions attached to each route that will prevent them being traversed unless the "source" waypoint satisfies two conditions:
+You can attach conditions to routes that control how the user traverses through them.
+By default, there are conditions attached to each route that will prevent them being traversed unless the "source" waypoint satisfies these conditions:

-* The user has provided some data to store against that waypoint (i.e. they've submitted a non-empty form)
-* There are no validation errors on that data
+* The waypoint has been successfully validated (i.e. validation has been executed, and no errors found)

-However, you can override these defaults with your own functions, which must match the following signature:
+However, you can override this behaviour with your own conditional functions, which must match the following signature:

 ```javascript
 /**